Afoma/My-Hashnode-Blog-Posts/cku7iawsx0b5fjls1hv9de3gc.md

 Auth0 is a platform that offers authentication and authorization solutions to apps.
 This means that one wouldn't have to worry about creating one's own authentication and authorization solutions when one is building one's app.

 Creating a Twitter account requires authentication, the ability to access Twitter's admin dashboard requires authorization, and, ability to log in after creating an account requires authentication.
-Knowing what Auth0 can do, it implies that when we are building our applications,  we would focus on creating other features in the application, and use Auth0 to handle providing authentication and authorization solutions for our applications, instead of creating our authentication and authorization services from scratch.
+Knowing what Auth0 can do implies that when we are building our applications,  we would focus on creating other features in the application, and use Auth0 to handle providing authentication and authorization solutions for our applications, instead of creating our authentication and authorization services from scratch.

 ### Why I would love to write for Auth0
 There are many positive reviews about Auth0's security features with respect to